 R device_subscribe gsr OK

-To subscribe to a stream specify ON and to unsubscribe OFF.STREAM
+To subscribe to a stream specify ON and to unsubscribe OFF.STREAM SUBSCRIPTIONS

-The available streams available are:
+The available stream subscriptions are:

 - acc - 3-axis acceleration